ELECTRIFY MISSOULA

 • electrical panel upgrades

 These tax credits are not fully refundable, but can be carried over to future years.
-Residents without enough tax liability to claim these credits may be eligible for direct rebates that lower the up-front costs of these projects (coming soon - see right).
+Residents without enough tax liability to claim these credits may be eligible for direct rebates that lower the up-front costs of these projects (coming soon - see below).

 Rebates